-Q1.
 What does the panel look like and how many doctors will be listed?

-The traditional panel of physicians must have a minimum of six physicians or professional physician associations not affiliated with one another.
+The traditional panel of physicians must have a minimum of six physicians or professional physician associations.
 There must be a minimum of one orthopedic physician and not more than two industrial clinics on the list.
 The list may be blue or pink and have the words "Official Notice" in large bold letters at the top.